-Series F and Series F8 securities are offered to investors who are enrolled in a dealer-sponsored fee-for-service or wrap program, who are subject to an asset-based fee rather than commissions on each transaction and who invest at least \$500 (\$5,000 for Series F8); they are also available to employees of Mackenzie and its subsidiaries, and directors of Mackenzie.
-Investors in Series F8 securities also want to receive a monthly cash flow of 8% per year.
+Series PWF and Series PWF8 securities are offered through our Private Wealth Solutions to certain high net worth investors who are enrolled in a dealer-sponsored fee-for-service or wrap program, who are subject to an asset-based fee rather than commissions on each transaction and who invest at least \$100,000.
+Investors in Series PWF and Series PWF8 securities also want to receive a monthly cash flow of 4% or 8% per year, respectively.

-Series FB securities are offered to retail investors investing a minimum of \$500.
+Series PWFB securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
 Investors are required to negotiate their advisor service fee, which cannot exceed 1.50%, with their financial advisor.
+Investors in Series PWFB securities also want to receive a monthly cash flow of 4% per year.